-- Updates the next available document ID in the scalar_numbers table, if necessary. - If you have to restore your system from backup tapes, the current document ID on the backup tapes usually does not match the document ID that was current when the database was damaged. - Avoids importing deleted documents when only one of the document tables (DOCS or DOCTABA) is damaged. - Verifies that a document is in both document tables.
-If the document is in only one table, odrecover adds it to the other table.
-If the document is not in either table, odrecover does not add - table.
+- Updates the next available document ID in the scalar numbers table, if necessary. - If you have to restore your system from backup tapes, the current document ID on the backup tapes usually does not match the document ID that was current when the database was damaged. - Avoids importing deleted documents when only one of the document tables (DOCS or DOCTABA) is damaged. - Verifies that a document is in both document tables. - If the document is in only one table, odrecover adds it to the other table.
 If the document is not in either table, odrecover does not add the document to either table.
-If both document tables are damaged, use the -d flag to import all documents on the storage media. - Prevents adding documents to WorkFlo queues.
-Re-imported documents should already be in the appropriate WorkFlo queues (or already processed by WorkFlo).
+If both document tables are damaged, use the -d flag to import all documents on the storage media. - Prevents adding documents to WorkFlo queues. - Re-imported documents should already be in the appropriate WorkFlo gueues (or already processed by WorkFlo).